-The current regulatory and enforcement environment impacts our tenants because they are subject to increasing numbers of inspections or surveys and potential enforcement actions by governmental authorities.
+Healthcare facilities like those that we own seem to be subject to increasing numbers of inspections or surveys and potential enforcement actions by governmental authorities.
 Unannounced surveys or inspections may occur annually or biannually, or following a state s receipt of a complaint about the facility.
 From time to time in the ordinary course of business, our tenants may receive deficiency reports from state regulatory bodies resulting from such inspections or surveys.
-Most inspection deficiencies are resolved through an agreed plan of corrective action relating to the facility s operations, but the governmental agency typically has the authority to take further action against a licensed or certified facility, which could result in the imposition of civil money penalties or fines, suspension, modification, or revocation of a license or Medicare/Medicaid certification, suspension or denial of admissions, partial or full denial of payments, state oversight, or imposition of other sanctions, including criminal penalties.
-Loss, suspension or modification of a license or certification could adversely affect the ability of a tenant to pay its rents.
-We or our tenants may also expend considerable resources to respond to federal and state investigations or other enforcement actions under applicable laws or regulations.
-Our tenants receive notices of potential sanctions and enforcement remedies from time to time, and such sanctions and penalties are imposed from time to time on our tenants facilities.
-If any of our tenants were to fail to comply with any applicable legal requirements, or be unable to cure deficiencies that have been identified or are identified in the future, such sanctions may be imposed and if imposed, may adversely affect these tenants abilities to pay their rents.
+Most inspection deficiencies are resolved through an agreed plan of corrective action relating to the affected facility s operations, but the governmental agency typically has the authority to take further action against a licensed or certified facility, which could result in the imposition of civil money penalties or fines, suspension, modification, or revocation of a license or Medicare/Medicaid certification, suspension or denial of admissions, partial or full denial of payments, state oversight, or imposition of other sanctions, including criminal penalties.
+Loss, suspension or modification of a license or certification or other sanctions or penalties could adversely affect the ability of a tenant to pay its rents.
+Our tenants may also expend considerable resources to respond to federal and state investigations or other enforcement actions under applicable laws or regulations.
+Our tenants receive notices of potential sanctions and enforcement remedies from time to time, and such sanctions and penalties are imposed from time to time on our tenants.
+If any of our tenants were to fail to comply with any applicable legal requirements, or be unable to cure deficiencies that have been identified or are identified in the future, such sanctions may be imposed and if imposed, may adversely affect the affected tenants-abilities to pay their rents.
 State Attorney Generals typically enforce consumer protection laws relating to senior living services and hospitals.
-Also, state Medicaid fraud control agencies sometimes may investigate and prosecute assisted living and nursing facilities and hospitals under fraud and patient abuse and neglect laws even if the facility and its residents do not receive federal or state funds.
+Also, state Medicaid fraud control agencies sometimes may investigate and prosecute assisted living and nursing facilities and hospitals under fraud and patient abuse and neglect laws even if the facilities and their residents do not receive federal or state funds.

-Certain current state laws and regulations allow enforcement officials to make determinations on whether the care provided at one or more of our tenants facilities exceeds the level of care for which the facility is licensed.
-A finding that a facility is delivering care beyond the scope of its license might result in the immediate discharge and transfer of residents, which could adversely affect the ability of a tenant to pay its rents.
+Certain current state laws and regulations allow enforcement officials to make determinations as to whether the care provided at our tenants exceeds the level of care for which a particular facility is licensed.
+A finding that a facility is delivering care beyond the scope of its license might result in the immediate discharge and transfer of residents, which could adversely affect the ability of a tenant to pay rent to us.
 Furthermore, certain states and the federal government may allow citations in one facility to impact other facilities operated by the same entity or a related entity in the state or, in certain circumstances, in another state.
-Revocation of a license or certification at one facility could therefore impact a tenant s ability to obtain new licenses or certifications or to renew existing licenses at other facilities, which could adversely affect the ability of that tenant to pay its rents.
+Revocation of a license or certification at one facility could therefore impact a tenant-s ability to obtain new licenses or certifications or to renew existing licenses at other facilities, which could adversely affect the ability of that tenant to pay rent to us.
 In addition, an adverse finding by survey officials may serve as the basis for lawsuits by private plaintiffs and may lead to investigations under federal and state laws, which could result in civil and/or criminal penalties against the facility or a related individual or entity.